Environmental Services Program

 Missouri State Parks Swimming Area E. coli Sampling and Results

-The Water Quality Monitoring Unit provided weekly E.coli analysis of water samples collected from 20 swimming areas located in the department’s state parks during the recreational season.
+The Water Quality Monitoring Unit provides weekly E.coli analysis of water samples collected from 20 swimming areas located in the department’s state parks during the recreational season.
 Staff complete more than 580 analyses annually.

 Lake of the Ozarks E. coli Sampling

 The Water Quality Monitoring Unit, working with volunteers from the Lake Ozark Watershed Alliance, collected E. coli samples from 118 coves throughout the lake starting in 2007 and ending in 2011.
 The unit analyzed 1619 samples collected during the study.
 Annual geometric means for the survey ranged from 3.0 to 8.8 colonies per 100 milliliters of water.

 East Fork Locust Creek/Locust Creek E. coli Study